kaizer1v/kaizer1v.github.io/all_collections/_projects/02_flat-flatmates.md

     <img src="/assets/images/projects/user_persona_02.jpg" class="border figure-img img-fluid rounded" alt="Persona">
   </figure>

+  ### Learnings from Interviews

+  * Majority of the users wanted to share a flat with one other person.
+None of the users wanted to share a flat with more than 5 people
+  * Female's first preference when looking for a flat, is to have an attached bathroom
+  * People tend to live as close to their workplace as possible - reducing commute time i.e. within 5 km radius
+  * None of them wanted to pay brokerage to find an apartment, since broker's weren't trust worthy
+  * When searching for a flatmate, only about 40% people were indifferent about the other's diet preferences like non-vegetarian / vegetarian

+  ### User Journey

+  We looked into the steps involved for searching for a flat

   Here's what the journey of Shreya, a user searching for a flat within 5 km from her office - looks like